 Father-son trip to Disney World

-I am glad there is finally a Loki costume available for purchase, but it sure was fun to come up with our own solution!
 Loki really is the best villain and our DIY Loki helmet was a hit!
 We are huge fans of Disney Halloween Fun and costumes are just the beginning!

-Making a halloween costume?
+Getting hungry with all that costume design?
 How about some Mickey Mouse pumpkin cookies to go along with it?

 Was this post helpful?
 Share and save for later.